 Daily Temperature Reading – A Skill for Committed Relationships

-Yes, you can love someone for a lifetime–but you need the knowledge and skills to maintain and grow the relationship.
+Yes, you can love someone for a lifetime, but you need the knowledge and skills to maintain and grow the relationship.
 As the creator of The Daily Temperature Reading technique, I know it is not how much you love each other that strengthens a long-term relationship; it’s how you resolve differences and preserve fun and sensuality

 Over many years as a therapist, I have identified the seven reasons people want to develop healthy relationships skills: